M.S. in Computer and Information Science

 Integrated Practicum

-In the fall of 2014, Marquette’s professional master’s degree program in Computer and Information Science began an exciting new Integrated Practicum curriculum path.
+Marquette’s professional master’s degree program in Computer and Information Science provides an Integrated Practicum curriculum path.
 Through this option, financial assistance is available in the form of part-time employment to students with employable IT skills.
 This program is available to all students, including international students on an F-1 visa.

 This curriculum path allows students to build practical knowledge through significant job assignments while building fundamental knowledge through academics.
 In this unique dual-path option, students begin their professional careers while continuing to enrich their fundamental knowledge of IT and computer and information science.